Josie Ortega writes about how to raise readers, bikers, and generally good citizens—show them by example. Read on for some great parenting tips!

 When I spotted some litter outside our neighborhood school, I asked my kids to pick it up and toss it in the garbage can.
 (Hand sanitizer at the ready!)
 It felt like a teachable moment, a good way to convey the importance of taking care of our community.

 I realized that I want to raise people, future adults, who have the character to pick up trash, even if it’s not theirs.
-And quickly after, I realized that
+And quickly after, I realized that I’m not necessarily the type of person to pick up trash as I stroll through the neighborhood.

 Maybe before I direct my kids to a task, I ought to work on that behavior for myself.
 My hypothesis is that they’ll internalize that this is how we do things.
 They won’t think too much about it.
 The attitude will be caught, not taught.